gerard415/se_project_react/README.md

 ## WTWR App
 This app is used to select proper attire based on the weather in a given area.
-It will give recommendations based on the temperatureand precipitation at the user's location.
+It will give recommendations based on the temperature and precipitation at the user's location.

 ### Languages Used:
 - React, HTMl and CSS for the frontend